This document will show you how to use the Java classes in the sfutils.frs

 The basic idea is simple.
 Assemble a FileRelease

-object, install a Publisher
+object, install a Publisher,

-and tell the FileRelease
+and tell the FileRelease to

 publish itself.
 We'll step through them below.